Back to Blog

 Should I put patient reviews on my dental website?
 Yes, with care.
 Displaying reviews and star ratings on your site — especially near your contact form or booking section — can help build trust with visitors who arrive from search.
 Make sure any testimonials were given voluntarily and that you have a process for keeping displayed content current.
 Don't fabricate or alter patient language.

 Does responding to Google reviews help with search rankings?
-The ADA notes that actively soliciting and receiving reviews can support search engine visibility because new review content is posted regularly.
-Beyond rankings, BrightLocal's research shows that practices that respond to all reviews see meaningfully higher consumer confidence than those that don't respond at all.
+Actively soliciting and receiving reviews can support search engine visibility because new review content is posted regularly.
+Beyond rankings, practices that respond to all reviews consistently see higher consumer confidence than those that don't respond — the act of responding signals to prospective patients that the practice is attentive and accountable.

 If you want to talk through how your current site handles reviews — and whether the pieces are actually connected — we're happy to take a look.